Hardhikman/popu-agent/README.md

 #### 1. Policy Analyst Agent

 This agent is responsible for researching and analyzing policy topics with real-world data.
-It structures its response under ten key societal segments to ensure comprehensive coverage:
-1. Rural Society
-2. Urban Society
-3. Working Class
-4. Backward class
-5. Farmers
-6. Manufacturing
-7. Services
-8. Women
-9. Youth
-10. Tribals

-The analyst must use the [fetch_policy_data](./tools.py) tool to gather real statistics for each section.
+It uses the Tavily search tool to gather current statistics and information about the policy topic.
+The analyst structures its response with data-driven insights about the policy topic.

 #### 2. Policy Critic Agent